Rooted in School Gardens

 - Positive impact on student achievement and behavior

-The Rooted In School Gardens (RISG) program connects kids to their food through hands-on garden lessons where they grow, harvest, and enjoy fresh produce.
+The Gardener-in-Residence (GiR) program connects kids to their food through hands-on garden lessons where they grow, harvest, and enjoy fresh produce.

-Program duration is eight weeks in the fall and eight weeks in the spring.
+Program duration is ten weeks in the fall and ten weeks in the spring, with an optional add-on ten weeks in the winter.

 Rooted assigns a dedicated Garden Educator to the school for 8 hours a week during the duration of the program.
 The Garden Educator leads outdoor garden education lessons with students, following the school’s schedule.